Æternity Hyperchains® Beta Launch Lets Users Run Attack-Proof Customized L1s

 Getting Started with Hyperchains Beta

 The Hyperchains beta release is now available for testing.
-Regular users can explore the platform's features at aeternity/hyperchains , while developers can access the technical implementation at github/aeternity/aeternity/releases/tag/v7.3.0-rc2 .
+Regular users can explore the platform's features at aeternity.com/hyperchains , while developers can access the technical implementation at .
 As this is a beta release, users should not commit assets of value until the first stable release in 2025Q1.

 About the Aeternity Foundation